 Rx for Change: Clinician-Assisted Tobacco Cessation was designed to address an identified need to enhance the tobacco cessation education of health professionals.
 Rx for Change, which draws heavily from the Clinical Practice Guideline for Treating Tobacco Use and Dependence, is a comprehensive, turn-key program for training students and licensed clinicians in virtually any health professional field.
-Our teaching strategies are varied and include selected readings, lecture with animated PowerPoint slides, video (a welcome from the US Surgeon General, an introductory segment, counseling sessions, and trigger tapes), and role playing with case scenarios, virtual patients, and standardized patients (with corresponding Objective Structured Clinical Examination tools).
+Our teaching strategies are varied and include selected readings, lecture with animated PowerPoint slides, video (a welcome from the US Surgeon General, an introductory segment, counseling sessions, and trigger tapes), role playing with case scenarios, virtual patients, and standardized patients (with corresponding Objective Structured Clinical Examination tools).
 All materials have been externally reviewed and are updated continuously to reflect current science for the treatment of tobacco use and dependence.

 Currently, we offer the following versions:

 Structure and components of Rx for Change